momoiorg-repository/pytwb_demo/README.md

 The corresponding docker will be started and VSCode is attached automatically.
 Set working directory of VSCode by its "Open Folder" menu to “/root/pytwb_wb” (1st time only.
 Automatically set after creating a package).
 Install VSCode "Python in Dev Container" plugin(1st time only).
-input “export DISPLAY= xxx.xxx.xxx.xxx:0.0” from the Terminal section of VSCode window.
 Select “main.py” and press F5.
 The “> “ prompt will be displayed in the Terminal section.
 This implies that the pytwb command session has been started successfully.
 By inputting “create pytwb_demo” command, The “pytwb_demo” package will be created.